The founders of startups and high growth companies face unique challenges. Know how Founder Shares…

 Marketing your Crowdfunding campaign

-- Probably the most important aspect of crowdfunding is the marketing campaign.
+- Probably the most important aspect of equity crowdfunding is the marketing campaign.
 Considerations to help a campaign run successfully include;

 - Reaching out to friends, family and customers who may be interested in supporting the offer;

 - Preparing high quality and appealing presentation materials;

 - Providing incentives to invest like product discounts or shareholder events; &

 - Pricing the issue fairly and competitively.

 Several of the CSF platform providers will run a “soft launch” or “private launch” aimed at existing shareholders, customers and network contacts to gauge interest before launching to the general public.